When Common Medications Make You a Criminal Abroad

 Researching medication restrictions for your destination is an essential step in preparing for your trip.
 By knowing what’s allowed and what isn’t, you can avoid unnecessary stress at customs and ensure you have access to your medications throughout your journey.

-2.1 Official Websites
+2.1 Official Country and Embassy Websites

 - Australia: The Therapeutic Goods Administration (TGA) provides advice on bringing medicines into the country.